DevExpress-Examples/how-to-bind-dashboard-to-sql-server-database-file/Readme.md

 ![screenshot](/images/screenshot.png)

 The [SelectQuery](https://docs.devexpress.com/CoreLibraries/DevExpress.DataAccess.Sql.SelectQuery) object is used to build a SQL query in code.
+You can also use the [CustomSqlQuery](https://docs.devexpress.com/CoreLibraries/DevExpress.DataAccess.Sql.CustomSqlQuery) to specify a SQL expression string.

 > The [SelectQueryFluentBuilder](https://docs.devexpress.com/CoreLibraries/DevExpress.DataAccess.Sql.SelectQueryFluentBuilder) instance in not appropriate for this query because it does not support multiple JOINs.